Source material for the Corpus of Historical Mapudungun (CHM)

 • 1621

 Transcribed This set of early seventeenth-century sermons was composed by Fr.
 Luis de Valdiva (1560–1621) , one of the first Spanish Jesuits assigned to Chile.
 Valdivia played a cruical role in the development of Spanish Crown’s ‘defensive war’ policy towards the Mapuche, which suspended direct attacks on native groups and emphasised acculturation.
 The sermons are intended as a programatic introduction to Christian faith, with the express intent of converting the Mapuche and having them renounce their traditional beliefs and religious practices.
+This was a key part of Valdivia’s strategy for pacifying the region through conversion rather than — thus far unsuccessful — belicose confrontation.

 Luis de Valdivia: Arte y Gramática